 If you’re living paycheck to paycheck, you’re probably frustrated.
-Working all the time, but never getting ahead.

 I’d take the bus home a little after midnight, only to wake up and do it all again.
 It was exhausting, and often disheartening.